rancher/elemental-docs/docs/wifi.md

 A `.connection` file is a connection configuration file for NetworkManager.
 The connection files are stored under `/etc/NetworkManager/system-connections/` and can include ethernet, Wi-Fi, VPN and more.

-For example for a network with the SSID `testSSID` and the WEP key `1234567891` and using the interface `wlan0` you would write the following `.connection` file:
+For example for a network with the SSID `testSSID` and the WPA-PSK key `123456789` and using the interface `wlan0` you would write the following `.connection` file:

 ```
 [connection]